Holic75/Baldurs-gate-dnd-3.5/README.md

 ## 9. Difficulty

-To compensate for new character abilities most of the enemies were made stronger, they got +50% HP and bonuses to AC, THACO and APR.
+To compensate for new character abilities most of the enemies were made stronger, they got +50% HP and bonuses to AC, THAC0 and APR.
 Certain scripts for spell casting enemies were also changed to make battles more challenging.
 Also killing greater basiliscs now gives only 2800 experience points (instead of 7000).